DorkOS

 { "elicitationId": "eli_123", "action": "cancel" }

-Elicitation has a server-side timeout (timeoutMs from the event).
+Elicitation has a server-side timeout (remainingMs from the event).
 If you do not respond within that window, the agent receives an empty result and continues or fails gracefully.

-For relay activity, tunnel status, and extension events, subscribe to the unified system events stream:
+For the session list, relay activity, tunnel status, and extension events, subscribe to the unified global stream:

 GET /api/events